JuliaGuanzon/risk_return_analysis/README.md

 **Diversifying the Portfolio**

 A well-balanced porfolio is a successul portfolio.
-A person should distribute their money accross various investment types as it is a great risk-management strategy to protect their wealth.
+A person should distribute their money across various investment types as it is a great risk-management strategy to protect their wealth.
 By diversifying a porfolio, the overall risk decreases.

-By using variance, covariance, and beta metrics, we can evaluate the risk that's associated with the group of assets.
+By using variance, covariance, and beta metrics, we can evaluate the risk that's associated with the group of funds.
 These next calculations will help narrow down the fund that should be added to a person's portfolio.

 Variance measures the risk of one asset considering how far the price deviates from its mean value.